Last Updated on April 18, 2023 by Admin

 As a result, a marker-based image identification system necessitates several components, including a camera, image capture, image processing, and marker tracking, to name a few.
-This is a low-cost and straightforward approach to filters using a bespoke program to recognize specific patterns via a camera.
+This low-cost, straightforward filter approach uses a bespoke program to recognize specific patterns via a camera.

 AR without markers: